Js-Mim/rl_singing_voice/README.md

 4. Execute `scripts/exp_fe_test.py` (some arguments for plotting and file writing are necesary)

 # Reference
-If you find this code useful for your research, cite our paper:
+If you find this code useful for your research, cite our papers:
 ```latex
   @inproceedings{mim20_uirl_eusipco,
   author={S. I. Mimilakis and K. Drossos and G. Schuller},